salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 ## Introduction

-This document provides guidance for setting up a data lake for non-profits.
+This document provides guidance for setting up a data lake for  Vera Amp Impact.

 ## Setting up the App